deeplearning4j/deeplearning4j-docs/attention-memory-network.md

 ![Alt text](./img/attention_translation.png)

+In autumn 2017, Google removed the attention mechanism from recurrent networks and showed that it could outperform RNNs alone, with an architecture called [Transformer](https://research.googleblog.com/2017/08/transformer-novel-neural-network.html).

 ## Memory Networks

 You could say that attention networks are a kind of short-term memory that allocates attention over input features they have recently seen.
 Attention mechanisms are components of memory networks.